 Gupta made her screen debut in Gaurav Panjwani’s Second Marriage Dot Com.
 Her second role was a milestone in her career – the visually impaired Khanum who falls for Kalki Koechlin’s cerebral palsy-affected Laila in Shonali Bose’s Margarita With A Straw (2015).
 When Gupta was handed the script, she realised that the part could make or break her career.

-“Thankfully, it was the latter,” she said.
+“Thankfully, it was the former,” she said.
 “When I auditioned and got the part, everybody told me not to do the film because people had a lot of apprehensions about homosexuality.
 A lot of people thought it was a taboo in mainstream cinema.”

 Gupta appeared in stage productions and has an acting degree from the Film and Television Institute of India.
 Theatre and a formal education have helped her hone her craft in more ways than one.
 “I did theatre at a very young age, and I think that taught me discipline,” she observed.
 “I was able to understand the technicalities of filmmaking at FTII.
 That is very important because at the end of the day, you are acting for the camera.”